protocol/launchpad/content/en/curriculum/dev-tools/chainsafe/forest.md

 - the ability to generate its own snapshots for calibration and main network
 - the ability to generate snapshots with 10 GB memory
-- fast snapshot download time: main net (under 1 hour), calibration net (under 1 mintute)
+- fast snapshot export time: main net (under 1 hour), calibration net (under 1 minute)
 - the ability to switch networks during runtime with a flag
-- the ability to run Forest with docker containers
+- the ability to run Forest with docker containers as first class citizens with native images for amd64 and arm64

 ## Tutorial